Virgilio Gonzalez: Watergate involvement

 Due to his skills as a locksmith and his connection to Eugenio Martínez, González was recruited to the crew of Watergate burglars.
 The first attempt at the break-in was at 12 o'clock at night.
 This failed when González did not have the right tools to get into the Democratic Party office.
 Because of this, Hunt had González go back to his shop in Miami to gather the correct tools for the door.
 They returned and attempted the break-in once again.
 This time González was successful in picking the locks and they were able to place bugs in three of the phones in the headquarters.

 The group was required to break in once again, to take 1,440 photos of Democratic Party papers, and to retrieve the bugs planted before.
 González had no problems with the lock this time having cracked it before.
 The group noticed that one of the three bug tapes placed before had gone missing.
 The group instead of taking the warning decided to continue taking pictures of the documents.
 Shortly afterward the group was discovered and arrested.
 He pleaded guilty and spent a 13-month stint in prison for his crimes.

 González was portrayed in All the President's Men, the 1976 film retelling the events of the Watergate scandal, by Nate Esformes.
+In the 2023 TV mini-series White House Plumbers, he was played by Nelson Ascencio.